 Leasehold land and property relates to 125 year leases from Leicestershire County Council and has been included based on ESFA valuations obtained at conversion.
 The remaining property is owned by the local diocese which has granted occupation through a supplemental agreement.
 No value has been recognised in the financial statements.

 Additions for the year include assets funded by CIF grants and other school equipment funded from reserves.
-Intra group transfers are the assets for South Kilworth Academy who have joined the trust from another MAT.

 15. Debtors